Shaman (novel): Setting

-The text of the novel does not explicitly identify its geographical or temporal setting because it is told from the point of view of characters who lack our modern understanding of the world.
-However, Robinson has stated that the setting is 32,000 years ago in what is now southern France, and that the cave where Thorn and Loon paint is the Chauvet Cave, a recently rediscovered site of impressive cave art.
-In the novel's final chapter, Loon paints the fighting rhinoceroses and the four horse heads that can be seen on the walls of the real-life cave.
+The text of the novel does not explicitly identify its geographical or temporal setting, because it is told from the point of view of characters who lack a modern understanding of the world.
+However, Robinson has stated that the setting is 32,000 years ago in what is now southern France; moreover, the cave where the characters Thorn and Loon paint is the Chauvet Cave, a recently rediscovered site of impressive cave art.
+In the novel's final chapter, Loon paints the fighting rhinoceroses and the four horse heads that can be seen on the walls of the actual cave.

+Reception

+Shaman received mixed reviews in Publishers Weekly magazine ("entertaining but slight") and Kirkus Reviews magazine ("Richly detailed but with a disappointingly modest plot from an author renowned for ambitious works".)
+National Public Radios review was more positive, praising the vividness of the novel's setting.
+Writing in The New Yorker magazine, Tim Kreider described Shaman as one of Robinson's lesser novels, criticizing its depiction of Ice Age society: "There’s evidence to suggest that prehistoric cultures would’ve seemed far more savage and alien to us than Robinson imagines here."